jennylihan/jennylihan.github.io/portfolio/k2csed.md

 <h3>💭💭 About the project: </h3>

-I joined as a research assistant for PhD candidate Griffin Dietz, and over 2 quarters, we conducted preliminary design work for a voice-user interface to assist children as they created and edited their own audio stories.
-We also conducted user testing with 6 - 8 year-old users in Palo Alto.
+I joined as a research assistant for PhD candidate Griffin Dietz, and over 2 quarters, we conducted generative research and prototyping for a voice-user interface to assist children as they created and edited their own audio stories.
+We also conducted user testing with 6 - 8-year-old users in Palo Alto.

 <h3>🛠️🛠️ We used tools such as:</h3>

-* Needfinding: qualitative interviews with K-2 students and CS educators, observations, and qualitative coding
+* Qualitative interviews with K-2 students and CS educators, observations, and qualitative coding
 * Design Thinking, Wizard of Oz prototyping
-* Google Voice User Interfaces
+* Google Voice User Interface